Nitha-SKumar/Walmart-Data-Analysis/README.md

 - Customer Purchase Patterns by Gender and Type: Purchase patterns are analyzed based on gender and customer type.
 - Gender of Most Customers: The gender with the highest number of customers is highlighted.
 #### Rating Analysis
-- Average Rating of Each Product Line: The average rating for each product line is provided.
+- Average Rating of Each Product Line: The average rating for each product line is provided.Food and beverages has the highest rating.
 - Customer Feedback and Ratings Sentiment: Customer feedback and ratings are analyzed to gauge overall sentiment.
 #### Time of Day Analysis
 - Sales by Time of Day: The number of sales made at different times of the day is analyzed.
+Evening time contributes more sales.
 - Ratings by Time of Day: The times of day when customers give the most ratings are identified.
 - Ratings by Time of Day for Branch "C": Specific analysis of ratings by time of day for branch "C".
 #### VAT Analysis
-- City with Largest VAT: The city with the highest average VAT percentage is identified.
+- City with Largest VAT: The city with the highest average VAT percentage is identified and which is 'Naypyitaw'.
 - Customer Type Paying Most VAT: The customer type with the highest average VAT payments is noted.